 as it is about the butterflies in the stomach.

-Sheila Heti, a NY Times bestselling author of How Should a Person Be?, captured the core of the book in her new introduction: On Love is “a guide through the landscape of contemporary romance”.
-Dating today often starts on the planes, while traveling, is carried through the work place to our city apartments, that we rarely are willing to share with an intruder, and all of that resonates in Alain de Botton’s novel.
-The story peaks on a betrayal in the form of cheating with a better achieving work colleague, blitzed catastrophe, thoughts of suicide, …
+Contemporary romance is challenged by multiple hurdles.
+Dating starts on the planes, while traveling, is carried through the work place to our city apartments, that we rarely are willing to share with an intruder.
+Alain de Botton’s novel peaks in a betrayal.
+Being cheated on with a better achieving work colleague blitzed in a catastrophe, even thoughts of a suicide, …

 and then he meets Rachel.

-The length of each chapter is appropriate and condensed so the reader doe not get easily bored or tired of the book.
-You will be drawn back to finishing it, eagerly devouring each page with an involved interest, while inserting your own ideals and doubts about love.
+As in Haruki Murakami’s Men Without Women, the length of each chapter is condensed so the reader does not get a chance to become bored of the little red book.
+You will be drawn back to finishing On Love, eagerly devouring each page with an involved interest, while inserting your own ideals and doubts about love.

-The very well written and realism cum irony employing book amuses, but also sketches not just through the originally paired words, but also includes drawings of some models of beauty, and wisely chosen quotes by the well-read author.
+The realism-cum-irony employing story amuses, but also sketches through the originally paired words and drawings of some models of beauty.
+Handpicked quotes by the well-read author highlight his popular theme.